mshayanwaseem/Appointment-Reminder-Confirmation-System/README.md

 ## Status

 This is a working prototype built as a learning project.
 Workflow B currently uses a simulated reply trigger (Manual Trigger with manually entered test data) in place of a live SMS/email reply integration — a real deployment would replace this trigger with a webhook connected to an actual messaging service, without needing to change the AI classification or sheet-update logic downstream.
+But AI agent may be fed with correct data and JSON keys when the actual webhook is connected and it is necassary otherwise AI agent will not behave as expected.

 ---